On the local behavior of weighted orbital integrals and the affine Springer fibers: Introduction

 This is a very strong finiteness statement about the affine Springer fibers.
-It implies that to understand all the affine Springer fibers, it is enough to understand a finite number of them.
+As a consequence, to understand all the affine Springer fibers, it is enough to understand only a finite number of them.
 The conjecture seems to be out of reach by direct attack, for the lack of effective ways to calculate the Poincar\'e polynomials of $F_{\gamma}$.
-Instead, we turn to a closely related problem---counting the number of points on $F_{\gamma}$.
-Our main result states:
+Nonetheless, for the closely related problem of counting points on $F_{\gamma}$, we are able to establish a result of similar nature: